sky

 road

-Shopping for a Car Safety Seat for your child?
+Shopping for a Safety Seat for your child?

-When shopping for a car safety seat, keep the following in mind:
+When shopping for a safety seat, keep the following in mind:

 • The best safety seat for your child is the one that fits his or her size and the vehicle it will be installed in.
-(See the section "Correct Car Seat Use" for types of safety seats to be used by children of different ages.)
-Once you've determined the correct seat to use, make sure it's installed correctly and that you properly buckle your child in it the same way every time.
+(See the section "Correct Safety Seat Use" for types of safety seats to be used by children of different ages.)
+Once you've determined the correct seat to use, make sure it's installed correctly.
+Also, make sure that you properly buckle your child in the same way every time.
+Always follow your vehicle manufacturer's manual along with the child safety seat manufacturer's instructions.

-• Don't buy or depend upon a used car seat if you can't get an accurate history of its use.
-A seat that has been in a car crash can have hidden damage and fail in a second crash, so buy only from people you know and whose account of the car seat's history you can trust.
+• Don't buy or depend upon a used safety seat if you can't get an accurate history of its use.
+A seat that has been in a crash can have hidden damage and fail in a second crash, so buy only from people you know and whose account of the safety seat's history you can trust.

 • Most new child seats feature a five point safety harness.
 This system provides a superior level of safety.

-• Forward facing car seats come with a tether strap attached to the top of the seat that hooks into a corresponding tether anchor in the car, and all new child safety seats and vehicles comply with the Lower Anchors and Tethers for Children (LATCH) system.
-This system is designed to make installation of a car seat easier and safer by attaching it directly to the vehicle instead of using the seat belt to secure it.
-Direct attachment provides more stability and reduces head movement in the event of a crash.
+• Forward-facing safety seats come with a tether strap attached to the top of the seat.
+It hooks into a corresponding tether anchor in the vehicle, and all new child safety seats and vehicles comply with the Lower Anchors and Tethers for Children (LATCH) system.
+This system is designed to make installation of a safety seat easier and safer by attaching it directly to the vehicle instead of using the seat belt to secure it.
+Tether use reduces head acceleration, which can help prevent injuries.
+Always when using a tether, refer to the vehicle manufacturer's manual and child safety seat manufacturer's instructions.